juftin/camply/docs/command_line_usage.md

 This can be achieved by passing the `--offline-search` flag.
 By default, camply will save the results in a file called `camply_campsites.json`.

-Optionally, you can also path the `--offline-search-path` flag to specify a certain file path to save the results as.
+Alternatively, you can also path the `--offline-search-path` flag to specify a certain file path to save the results as.
 When a file path with a `.json` extension is passed camply will export the results as a JSON file.
 When the `.pkl` or `.pickle` extension is used, camply will use a serialized Pickle file.